pinojs/pino-multi-stream/Readme.md

 ### pinoms.level set accessor

 You can set the level to _all streams_ by changing the level property.
 It accepts the same parameters as pino.
+If the level is changed on a child logger, it does not alter the parent streams level.
+As this is costly operation, we recommend not changing the level for each child logger that is being created.

 ### pinoms.level get accessor